CDS 501. Social and Cultural Analysis. (3 h)

 CDS 701.
 Global Human Systems.
 (3 h)

-This course will draw on anthropology, sociology, and health sciences to focus on the global social outcomes of decision making and resource management, with an emphasis on sustainability in cultural contexts.
+This course will draw on anthropology, sociology, and health sciences to focus on the global social outcomes of decision making and resource managment, with an emphasis on sustainability in cultural contexts.
 Topics that will be covered include sustainable community development, agricultural policy, the effects of sustainability policy choices on public and community health, and public policy regulating the built environment.
 Students will look at these through the lens of environmental ethics and learn to think critically about the interdependence of economic and environmental policy and community well-being.
 After studying sustainability initiatives in developing nations, they should be able to realistically assess the feasibility of development strategies in various societies.

 CDS 790.
 Topics.
 (1-3 h)